 Centre issues guidelines for reopening of schools from Oct 15; check details here

 New Delhi, Oct 05: Ministry of Education on Monday released guidelines for reopening of schools from 15th October in a graded manner.
+The guidelines have been issued in accordance with the Department of School Education and Literacy (DoSEL).

 In its Unlock 5.0 guidelines, the Union Home Ministry had allowed schools and educational institutions to reopen from October in a 'graded manner'.
 The Home Ministry, however, had clarified in its guidelines that state and union territory (UT) government will have the final say and will be allowed to decide in this regard after October 15.